Deadly Aguero and "crazy" Guardiola keep Man City's cup treble hopes alive | Goal.com

 Deadly Aguero and "crazy" Guardiola keep Man City's cup treble hopes alive

 Matchwinner.
 Club legend.
-That's not enough to save you from a "crazy" conversation from Manchester City manager Pep Guardiola.
+That's not enough to save you from a "crazy" conversation with Manchester City manager Pep Guardiola.

 Club record goalscorer Sergio Aguero made the only breakthrough in the fifth round FA Cup victory over Sheffield Wednesday to maintain City's extraordinary run of domestic cup wins.